 Iris was a reporter in Central City and the girlfriend of Barry Allen.
+Her father was Professor Ira West.
 The two eventually married and she discovered his secret identity.
-Her silver age origin is that she was born a thousand years in the future.
+Her Silver Age Origin is that she was born a thousand years in the future.

-Iris’s origin was in the silver age when romantic leads for characters were either somewhat villainous (Carol Ferris or Catwoman) or dedicated to their husbands and boyfriends.
+Iris’s origin was in the Silver Age when romantic leads for characters were either somewhat villainous (Carol Ferris and Catwoman) or dedicated to their husbands and boyfriends.
 Iris fell into the latter category.
-The love which she and Barry shared was a constant throughout the silver age (until her apparent deaths) and provided a moral anchor for the hero’s actions.
+The love which she and Barry shared was a constant throughout the Silver Age (until her apparent death) and provided a moral anchor for the hero’s actions.
 Iris is also notable as being one of the romantic counterparts to a major DC hero that has never really been given any powers (as for instance Lois Lane was habitually, or Jean Loring.)

 Major Story Arcs

-Throughout most of the silver age Iris served the role of secondary character.
-In Flash #165 she and Barry finally married.
-Soon after she discovered that she had been born in the far future and had been sent back to the past on the eve of war.
+Throughout most of the Silver Age, Iris served the role of secondary character.
+In Flash #165, she and Barry finally married.
+Soon after she discovered that she had been born in the far future and had been sent back in time on the eve of war.
 After years of being a prominent character in Barry’s life she was killed by Professor Zoom during a costume party.
 It was later revealed that she was still alive but living in the thirtieth century.
 Eventually she revealed herself to Barry and the two began to live in the far future.
-Iris got to experience the same grief that Barry had on her death when he apparently died during the events of Crisis on Infinite Earths.
+Iris experienced the same grief that Barry had on her death when he apparently died during the events of Crisis on Infinite Earths.
 She still made occasional appearances, in addition to giving birth to Barry’s children, who would become the Tornado Twins.

 Iris fell out of use for some time as Wally West (her nephew) took over the role of the Flash in Barry’s absence.
 Later, her son Don married Meloni Thawne, a descendant of Professor Zoom.
 They had a son Bart, who Iris would later escort to the past as his aging was accelerated because of his super speed abilities.
 She hoped that Wally would be able to help him, which he was.